JeffersonLab/coatjava/reconstruction/mc/src/main/java/org/jlab/service/mc/README.md

 ## **MC::GenMatch**
 Lets start from the **MC::GenMatch** bank.
 The number of entries (columns) in the **MC::GenMatch** is equal to the number of entries in the **MC::Particle** bank.
-Below is the snippet from the json file describing the **MC::GenMatch** structure.
+Below is the snippet from the JSON file describing the **MC::GenMatch** structure.

         "name": "MC::GenMatch",
         "group": 40,